 In my previous post (link here) I outlined what a Sparkline was and how to insert one into your worksheet.
 In this post, I’d like to look at how to customise the sparkline.

 Once you have inserted a Sparkline into your worksheet, you will see a new group of tools appear on the Ribbon.
 The Sparkline Tools > Design tab will allow you to edit various aspects of any Sparkline.

 This tab is referred to as a “contextual tab” which means it will only appear on the Ribbon when a cell containing a Sparkline is selected, or in other words, it will appear only in the context of what it’s used for.
 As soon as you select a different cell the tab will disappear from view.

 It’s important to be aware that if you have used the AutoFill technique to create Sparklines for an entire column or row (referred to as a Sparkline group), any changes to various aspects of one sparkline will automatically fill through to those subsequent sparklines within the group.
-Later in this post I will show you how to Ungroup Sparklines to allow you to edit each individually.
+Later in this post, I will show you how to ungroup Sparklines which will allow you to edit each individually.

 Edit the data included in a Sparkline